 Are there bathrooms inside?

 Well, there are lots of bushes.
-OK, yes, there are 10 privies (bathrooms) inside with a total of 302 flush toilets, and 245 urinals for the guys.
+OK, yes, in addition to the one outside the gates there are ten more privies (bathrooms) inside with a total of 302 flush toilets, and 245 urinals for the guys.
 You can relax now.

 May I take your picture?